FranciscoGutierrez/DHGoogleChartsTutorial/Readme.md

 # Tutorial: Word Clouds and Maps.

-When using Google charts, maps and word clouds can look very difficult to implement.
+When using Google charts, maps and word clouds can seem difficult to implement.
 In this tutorial we are going to use Google Charts to recreate the [Dogs Vs Cats](https://goo.gl/28jqms) visualisation, step by step.

 <img src="1.png"/>